 Why Phoenix Drivers Should Keep a Tire Rotation Schedule

 Your tires impact your fuel economy, comfort, and safety—which is why it’s so important to rotate your tires.
-Kelly Clark Automotive Specialists is happy to offer tire rotation service at our North Phoenix and Central Phoenix locations.
+Kelly Clark Automotive Specialists is happy to offer tire rotation service at our Central Phoenix location.

 A Kelly Clark Automotive Expert Mechanic Weighs in on Improving Mileage and Check Engine Light